 Now that I live here, I still visit my all-time favorites, the familiar flavors like old friends always revisited with pleasure.

 Here are some of those Nice food favorites, in no particular order:

 Acchiardo: this family-run spot truly makes you feel like you’re part of the family.
 The Acchiardos, originally from Piemonte, greet you warmly and the energy is always lively and comforting.
 The menu is extensive, which complicates the decision, but rest assured that you cannot go wrong.
 Whether you go for one of the more Italian dishes or a true Niçoise specialty such a rouget (red mullet) with tapenade or local lamb, your taste buds will rejoice.
 I never miss the Niçoise plate as a starter.
 It gives me the opportunity to revisit the traditional flavors of Nice and always puts a smile on my face.

 38 rue Droite, Vieux Nice

 Oliviera: any lover of the Mediterranean must visit this delightful place tucked away in the alleys of Vieux Nice, the old town.
 Nadim, the gregarious owner, is a true Mediterranean soul: enchanted by the complexities of olive oil and always wearing a warm smile, he dances in the narrow spaces between the tables, explaining the menu in 5 languages and pouring tastings of the various extra virgin olive oils to be sopped up with crusty bread.
-The menu is well focused and seasonal: each dish paired with a different oil to showcase its complexity and elegance.
-Try the eggplant Oliviera, a tangy, silky-smooth dip of roasted eggplant, yogurt, and olive oil.
+The menu is well-focused and seasonal: each dish is paired with a different oil to showcase its complexity and elegance.
+Try the eggplant Oliviera, a tangy, silky-smooth dip of roasted eggplant, yoghurt, and olive oil.
 And then put yourself in Nadim’s hands and let his stories guide your taste buds.

 8 Bis rue du Collet